ashvinsrini/Capstone_Project/README.md

 All models pickles are also uploaded, however training and testing data are not uploaded as they exceed the upload limit, but they can be locally extracted from the script.

-Our intial datasets are uploaded titles positive and negative
+Our intial datasets are uploaded titled positive and negative